PooryaSharifi/deep-offer/README.md

 ![alt text](https://github.com/PooryaSharifi/deep-offer/blob/main/text_gen.png?raw=true)
 then timeseries prediction using something like transformers: [attention is all you need](https://arxiv.org/abs/1706.03762) which offers good results in varies of problem categories. \
 here we know that: \
+  - oona ke check karde. oona ke kharide. \
+  - each product has a brand. \

 ![alt text](https://github.com/PooryaSharifi/deep-offer/blob/main/offer_gen.png?raw=true)